kshedden/case_studies/methods/writing-tips.md

 * Aim for an academic tone.
 Avoid the excessive use of self-congratulatory adjectives like "comprehensive", "nuanced", and "intricate" to describe your analysis unless you can specifically state why these terms are relevant.
+Let the reader be the judge of whether these terms are applicable.

 * You can write in the first person "I found..." or using the "majestic we" (presenting your results using the pronoun "we" even though the analysis